matheustmattioli/ICCVRPheuristic/README.md

   - In VNS we use Local Search with 2OPT and 3OPT neighbour structure.
   - Clustering algorithms.

-Despite we reach great solutions for TSP, we want to reach great solutions for VRP, thus, in next steps we want to implement a Local Search for VRP.
+In next releases we want to implement a Local Search for VRP.

-We compile this program in this form, python solve.py [instance] [clustering_method*]
+Compile the program with that format, python solve.py [instance] [clustering_method*]
 * Clustering methods below:
   - 1 for greedypath
   - 2 for serial